Life in 1542 Semi-Quick Facts

 Despite the obvious material desires which drove the Conquistadors, the fact remains that these men believed in their God and his Divine Mandate to a degree difficult for 21st century people to conceive.
 When the holy men they relied on proved, on occasion, to suffer human frailties, the rank and file of the population were both shocked and angered at what they regarded as betrayal of a holy trust.
 On the whole, most of the religious men in 16th century New Spain sincerely believed in their ideal and did their best to implement it, often facing incredible danger and odds.

 Before her death in 1504 Queen Isabella of Castile, a devout Catholic who took her responsibilities as queen and Catholic very seriously, formally declared that any Indians who accepted the Catholic faith and her dominion over them were free vassals with the same rights as Europeans.
-Only those Indians that renounced God could be enslaved, as they were obviously minions of Satan.
+Only those Indians that renounced God could be enslaved.
 As the Pope had established the Spanish crowns as possessing the right and duty of Royal Patronage, she delegated vicepatronato (the civil authority over the church’s temporal affairs) to royal agencies and officials in the Americas.
 The secular clergy, from archbishops down to novices of the holy orders were to deal only with spiritual affairs of the church.
 This organization was carried into Guatemala with the invasion force in 1524.

 As a point of definition, in the 16th century the church revolved around two hierarchies: the priesthood and the holy orders, both of which answered to the pope.
 The priesthood was intended to minister to the religious needs of established Christian communities.
 Priests served their parish, bishops their diocese and on up the ladder.
 The holy orders were congregated by men (and women in analogous orders) under a set of rules established by various great spiritual leaders, usually saints.
 The rules outlined a way of life dedicated to serving God and bringing his light to the benighted.
 Virtually all orders took vows of poverty, obedience, and chastity so they would not be distracted from their intention to serve God.
 The holy orders were the evangelical arm of the church.
 Its friars (fray) were fully ordained as priests, able to consecrate the host and say mass.